eventql/evcollect/README.md

   - For each line in /var/log/nginx/access.log, evcollectd will emit a "logs.access_log" event
   - Every 30s, evcollectd will emit a "cluster.system_stats" event containing system load statistics
-  - Every 30s, evcollectd will call the "app_stats.sh" shell script and emit the returned JSON event
+  - Every 30s, evcollectd will call the "app_stats.sh" shell script and emit the returned JSON as "cluster.app_stats"
   - Every emitted event will be sent to kafka and eventql

 ## Building